yutoml/stemtool/README.md

 ## Aim

-* Update packages used to the latest.
+* afit : Update packages used to the latest.
-* High speed by parallelization
+* afit : High speed by parallelization